Abington Sod Installation Services

 Post-Installation Establishment Care & Long-Term Management Planning

-After installation, immediately water sod deeply to saturate both sod and 4–6 inches of underlying soil.
-For the first two weeks, irrigate daily (early morning, 1–1.5 inches weekly), then gradually reduce frequency as roots establish (2–3 weeks typical).
-Mow when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly anchored.
+After installation, water sod immediately to saturate both the sod and 4–6 inches of underlying soil.
+Continue daily watering for the first two weeks (early morning, 1–1.5 inches weekly), then gradually reduce frequency as roots establish (typically 2–3 weeks).
+Mow when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly established.
 Assess rooting by visual inspection and a gentle tug test.
 Fertilize 4–6 weeks post-installation with a starter fertilizer.
-Fall is optimal for establishment, while spring and summer require additional management for weeds and heat.
-Transition to a regular maintenance schedule, with 3–4 annual fertilizations and professional landscape management.
+Transition to a maintenance schedule with 3–4 annual fertilizations and consider professional landscape management for long-term success.

 What Neighborhoods Do We Serve Throughout Abington, MA?